networknext/next/docs/source/getting_started.rst

 	IMPORTANT: Save your private key in a secure place and don't share it with anybody, not even us!

-Next, go back to the portal and copy your public key into the game settings page to associate the keypair with your account:
+Go back to the portal and copy your public key into the game settings page to associate the keypair with your account:

 .. image:: images/game_settings_public_key.png

-Now set the public key on the client.
+Now set the public key in your client.

 For example, in *upgraded_client.cpp* example, replace the test customer public key with your own: